Peruz/icsd/log.md

 ## Date 3

 Contributors:
-- B. Mary
+- B. Mary @BenjMy
-- L. Peruzzo
+- L. Peruzzo @Peruz

 Main improvements:
 - From **CLI to python API** for better integration with other softs.